jakkn/nwn-devbase/SETUP.md

 # Setup
 This document is intended for those in charge of setting up the repository and managing the Docker image.

-The document covers the following:
+The following topics are covered:

 - [Applying version control](#git)
 - [Configuring the local testing environment](#docker)